containers/podman/docs/source/markdown/podman-volume-exists.1.md

 $
 ```

-Check if an volume called `mysql` exists (the volume does not actually exist).
+Check if a volume called `mysql` exists (the volume does not actually exist).
 ```
 $ podman volume exists mysql
 $ echo $?